damiendykman/java-code-analyzer/languageserver/README.md

 ### Short comings

-##### 1. Tootip
+##### 1. Tool tip
 The tool tip is created by using `toString()` of the AST node binding.
-In the case of a method, it's more or less what we want (though package is missing) but in the case of a type (eg: `class Sample ...`), it contains many uncessary details.
-A proper approach would be to individualy retrieve (available in binding):
+In the case of a method, it's more or less what we want (though package is missing) but in the case of a type (eg: `class Sample ...`), it contains many unnecessary details.
+A proper approach would be to individually retrieve (available in binding):
   - package name
   - modifier
   - etc